GoTrack-GPS/gotrack-um/modules/web-interface/faq/connect-sensor-s400/README.md

     **5.** Click **Save Changes** to complete the device repair operation.

-#### Ask the device to send stat updates to the web
+#### Force the GPS device send latest sensor value to the server

-- When the sensor readings have been read on the device, but the value has not been updated on the web, the following command can be used to request the device to send the sensor readings immediately
+- When the sensor values have been read on the device, but the value has not been updated on the web, the following command can be used to request the device to send the sensor immediately

   **pack,sensor#**